excentis/ByteBlower_GUI_examples/traffic_profiles/README.md

 download from a 9 different web servers.

 ## Traffic profile: Gaming
 Emulates a gaming session taking place.
-Durign this session there's a small upstream load with updates from the game client.
+During this session there's a small upstream load with updates from the game client.
 The gaming server sends a regular update downstream.